-Rich Witten enters his first season as a member of the Black & Gold, where as assistant coach will handle the offense and infield defense.
+Rich Witten enters his second season as a member of the VCU coaching staff in 2019-2020.
+As assistant coach, Witten will handle the offense and infield defense.

 Before his arrival at Winthrop, Witten served one year as the Volunteer Assistant Coach at the University of Miami in 2014.
 The Hurricanes won the 2014 ACC Regular Season Championship, were ranked as high as fourth in the country during the season, and hosted a regional.
 He also served one season as the Director of Baseball Operations at the University of Central Florida in 2013.